webix-hub/docs/data/desktop/server_ajaxsave.md

 Saving Data with Webix Ajax Helper
 ====================

-Webix ajax helpers helps save component data on demand as well as form and input data.
+Webix ajax helpers help save component data on demand as well as form and input data.

 {{note
-Note that [DataProcessor](desktop/dataprocessor.md) isn't inited this time and you need to catch the necessary events (add, edit, delete) yourself.
+Note that [DataProcessor](desktop/dataprocessor.md) isn't initialized this time and you need to catch the necessary events (add, edit, delete) yourself.
 For forms saving request is usually send on button click.
 }}

 Data is sent to server script in the body of Ajax POST request: